Grohiik/Meddelandesystem/README.md

 - The codebase use 4 spaces as indentation.

-**Getting clang-format**
+#### Getting clang-format

-For **Windows** the clang-format can be found at https://releases.llvm.org/, head over to the latest `download` link, scroll down to **Pre-Built Binaries** if you want to use the installer and download the one Windows one.
+For **Windows** the clang-format can be found at https://releases.llvm.org/, head over to the latest `download` link, scroll down to **Pre-Built Binaries** and download the Windows one.

+**NOTE (Windows Install)**: When installing make sure you select `Add LLVM to the system PATH for ...`.
+This make sure that you can type `clang-format` in your terminal.

 For the **macOS** you can use `brew` to install and **Linux** it is best to use your package manager.

 To use `clang-format` with **IntelliJ** you can use this extension [ClangFormat](https://plugins.jetbrains.com/plugin/13359-clangformat).
 This will add the option in `Code → Reformat Code with clang-format`, you'll be using this option instead of the regular `Reformat Code`.

+**NOTE (Windows)**: If the extension doesn't format your code you can go to `File → Settings... → Tools → clang-format`.
+In the `clang-format binary` you can try adding `clang-format.exe` instead.
+If it doesn't work you can specify the `PATH` that points to where `LLVM/bin` is in your system.

 ### Code Structure